Explore program offerings.

 After you've reviewed and narrowed down your options, make an appointment via email with the OIP (include your AUID, program/area of interest, topics you wish to discuss and your availability to connect in-person or virtually).
 A staff member will discuss specific details about your program(s) of interest, can help answer any questions or concerns you have about a program and funding, in addition to sharing resources to help you prepare and make the most of your international experience.

 Academics are a vital component of your study abroad experience.
 Once you have explored the programs you are interested in make an appointment with your advisor to discuss which programs best suit your academic interests and degree requirements, and when the best time is for you to go abroad.

-One required component of your application to study abroad through and OIP program is the submission of a signed Academic Advisor Approval Form.
-This form will be submitted with you study abroad application and updated and re-approved upon arrival and official registration at the host institution.
+One required component of your application to study abroad through an OIP program is the submission of a signed Academic Advisor Approval Form.
+This form will be submitted with your study abroad application and updated and re-approved upon arrival and official registration at the host institution.
 To learn more about what is required for an application to study abroad, please review the individual program page.

 Apply to a program.

 Once you have decided on the right program for you, apply online before the deadline (deadlines vary by program but most are due a semester prior to participating).
 All students are required to provide a personal statement, a list of completed relevant course work, a faculty recommender, an unofficial AU transcript, resume, and a completed academic advisor approval form.
 Specific application components will vary by program.
 We recommend starting your application as soon as possible.